-We were excited that our paper entitled "Ondulé: Designing and Controlling 3D Printable Springs" submitted to UIST'19 was accepted for publication.
+We were excited that our paper entitled "Ondulé: Designing and Controlling 3D Printable Springs" was accepted for publication at UIST'19.
 This work was led by UW CSE PhD student Liang He, and co-authored by Huaishu Peng (UMD CS), Michelle Lin (UW CSE Undergrad), Ravikanth Konjet (Microsoft), François Guimbretière (Cornell), and Jon Froehlich.

 May 03, 2019 | Liang

 PhD student Liang He's t-shirt design was selected for the ACM CHI student volunteers (SV).
 This is the second time that Liang has won the CHI t-shirt design contest (the first time was at CHI'14).
 CHI is the premier conference in the field of Human-Computer Interaction, which will be in Glasgow, UK this year.
 Liang's t-shirt design is based on a Unicorn, Scotland's national animal (front), and a map of Glasgow (back).
 Congratulations Liang!